Here are a few ideas to help you decide which Affiliate marketing strategy might best suit your site.

-Pay per sale (PPS)
+What is Pay per sale (PPS)?

-For this experiment, I used a few ad serving companies to serve contextual ads to my web pages.
+For this affiliate-marketing-strategy experiment, I used a few ad serving companies to serve contextual ads to my web pages.

-Google AdSense is a free program that allows online publishers to earn revenue by displaying relevant ads on a wide variety of online content.
-It is easy to apply for and once you have been accepted on to their program you can start building text and display ads of various sizes to place into your content via pre-prepared async code that can be copied and pasted straight into your code editor.
-You can customise the ads to suit your site's appearance and set up Custom channels to see how your ads are performing with Googles detailed performance reports allowing you to keep track of your advertising strategies.
+It is a free program that allows online publishers to earn revenue by displaying relevant ads on a wide variety of online content.
+Applying for the programs simple and once accepted into it you can start building text and display ads of various sizes to place within your content.
+With pre-prepared asynchronous codes ready to copy and paste straight into your code editor.
+Google also now provide responsive mobile friendly customisable ads.
+You are also able to see how your ads are performing and run experiments.
+You can set up custom channels which can be advertised to potential customers in your editing suite adding the potential to increase your income further.
+Google also provide detailed performance reports allowing you to keep track of your advertising strategies.

 Infolinks is the next generation of In-Text advertising.
 After an effortless integration process, Infolinks intelligently scans your web pages using their dynamic proprietary algorithm and converts carefully selected keywords into cost-per-click (CPC) In-Text ads.
 Then, Infolinks automatically inserts highly relevant In-Text ads into your website’s content, leading to record high conversion rates.

 Each time a website visitors click an In-Text advert you earn.
 They seek the advertisers and you get the revenues.
 They also make sure you keep most of it with the industry’s highest revenue share offer.
 You can see Infolinks in-text links within the text of this web page, they are the words that are double underlined.

 Infolinks offers several convenient ways for publishers to receive payments.
 You can choose payment via: